eodell6502/gadgetry-api/README.md

 As clean and minimalist as Gadgetry is, the real world is full of messes, and that sometimes requires getting into low-level details.
-For those (hopefully rare) occasions, Gadgetry provides four interceptor functions to manipulated HTTP requests and responses, as well as the arguments and results of your API functions.
+For those (hopefully rare) occasions, Gadgetry provides four interceptor functions to manipulate HTTP requests and responses, as well as the arguments and results of your API functions.
 You can set these in the constructor or directly in `Gadgetry.cfg`.

 `intPreReq(req, res)` is called before any processing with the HTTP request and response objects.

-`intPreRes(req, res)` is called right before the response is set.
+`intPreRes(req, res)` is called right before the response is sent.

 `intPreCmd(req, res, cmd)` is called before each command in the request is executed.